Attic is a photo NFT project hosted on the Internet Computer Protocal. (ICP)

 Attic’s first launch: Basement is an experimental collaborative NFT art project.
 Basement photographs are images taken while making the drawing and sculpture project Trashquilt.
 When someone buys a Basement NFT hosted on the Internet Computer blockchain, they are invited to collaborate, experiment with, and make derivative works from these NFTs.
 There are 224 individual photographs added to the public domain.
 In the Attic_ Basement, all of the NFTs will be in the public domain.
 The Basement project launched during the exhibition “Liberte, Freiheit, Freedom, silence, parole, indifference” curated by the Creole Institute in Fribourg, Switzerland.
 The project is live!
 Here

-The second project to launch will be the Memory Quilt (After the Flood:) After her photographic archives were damaged in a flash flood, there was evidence from the captured memories remaining on the slide film.
+The second project to launch is live on Entrepot, Memory Quilt Pieces.
+After her photographic archives were damaged in a flash flood, there was evidence from the captured memories remaining on the slide film.
 Glidden began sewing them together to make new work.
-She will be minting these images on October 21, 2022.
 There are 12 individual works in this NFT collection.

 The third NFT project to launch is Road Trip.

 This is a found object project.
 The original photographer is unknown, as these two-inch slides were abandoned in a Washington DC warehouse.
 Groups of four slides sewn together are spinning on a central axis.
 The analog images have been photographed, and the video animation gives the appearance of its original glass slide format.
 It is a project about movement, archives, and history.
-150 NFTs will mint on January 21, 2023.
+140 NFTs will mint in 2023.

 Nothing in this project is hosted through Amazon Web Services, Meta, Apple or Microsoft Corporations.
 It is 100% on the blockchain.
 Artists set the mint price and receive 98.3 % of the cost for their images-not large corporations.